commercialhaskell/stack/doc/commands/config_command.md

 Available commands:
-  env                      Print environment variables for use in a shell set                      Sets a key in YAML configuration file to value
+  env                      Print environment variables for use in a shell set                      Sets a key in configuration file to value
 ~~~

 The `stack config` commands provide assistance with accessing or modifying